Anjana85/AirQualityIndexPrediction/README.md

      Reference: https://github.com/krishnaik06/AQI-Project/tree/master/Data/AQI.
      This data containes hourly measurements of AQI.
      This data was converted into a dictionary format where the dictionary key is the year and values are the daily AQI values.
-     Next, the data in step 1 was combined with data of this step to create a new CSV file.
+     Then, the data in step1 were combined to create a new CSV file.

   3. Cleaning the Data: A new CSV file is created by removing the Null values and improper data.